erichVK5/erichVK5-lightning-detector/README.md

 Builders can decide how many stages of the detector they wish to build.

 Gerbers are in the zip files, and can be ordered from the usual online suppliers.
-Gerbers can be viewed in the camv-rnd gerber/CAM file viewer (see www.repo.hu/projects/camv-rnd), another part of the free and open source Ringdove electonic design suite.
+Gerbers can be viewed in the camv-rnd gerber/CAM file viewer (see www.repo.hu/projects/camv-rnd), another part of the free and open source Ringdove electronic design software suite.
+The updated gerbers in vk5hse-lightning-detector-v1-1.zip fix a few minor silkscreen errors.

 # Bill of materials